 To build a successful hybrid company, you’ll need to overhaul your People policies and processes, or risk accidentally creating a two-tier culture and a fragmented employee experience.

-The end-to-end employee journey, from recruitment to onboarding, from learning to performance, will need to be revisited, to make sure that you create a single, unified and positive employee experience for both remote and in-person employees.
+The end-to-end employee journey, from recruitment to onboarding, from learning and development to performance, will need to be revisited, to make sure that you create a single, unified and positive employee experience for both remote and in-person employees.
 For instance, will you switch to remote interviewing, or keep some interviews in-person?
 Will you switch to self-serve digital onboarding for all employees?